w3tecch/express-typescript-boilerplate/README.md

 * Install all dependencies with `yarn install`

 ### Linting
-* Run code quality analysis using `nps lint`.
+* Run code quality analysis using `npm start lint`.
 This runs tslint.
 * There is also a vscode task for this called `lint`.

 ### Tests
-* Run the unit tests using `nps test` (There is also a vscode task for this called `test`).
+* Run the unit tests using `npm start test` (There is also a vscode task for this called `test`).
-* Run the e2e tests using `nps test:e2e` and don't forget to start your application and your [Auth0 Mock Server](https://github.com/hirsch88/auth0-mock-server).
+* Run the e2e tests using `npm start test:e2e` and don't forget to start your application and your [Auth0 Mock Server](https://github.com/hirsch88/auth0-mock-server).

 ### Running in dev mode
-* Run `nps serve` to start nodemon with ts-node, to serve the app.
+* Run `npm start serve` to start nodemon with ts-node, to serve the app.
 * The server address will be displayed to you as `http://0.0.0.0:3000`

 ### Building the project and run it
-* Run `nps build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
+* Run `npm start build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
 * To start the builded app located in `dist` use `npm start`.

 ### Database
-* Run `nps db:migrate` to migrate schema changes to the database
+* Run `npm start db:migrate` to migrate schema changes to the database
-* Run `nps db:migrate:rollback` to rollback one migration
+* Run `npm start db:migrate:rollback` to rollback one migration
-* Run `nps db:seed` to seed sample data into the database
+* Run `npm start db:seed` to seed sample data into the database
-* Run `nps db:reset` to rollback all migrations and migrate any migration again
+* Run `npm start db:reset` to rollback all migrations and migrate any migration again

 ### Console
 * To run your own created command enter `npm run console <command-name>`.